top of page

 OUR HISTORY

-In the 1850's, S. Stephen's absorbed the communicants of Christ Church, an African American parish, one of the earliest examples of integration in the American Church.
-The inspired leadership of the two great nineteenth-century rectors, Henry Waterman and George McClellan Fiske, firmly established S. Stephen's as an exemplary parish in the catholic tradition of the Episcopal Church with an emphasis on sacramental worship.
+In the 1850s, S. Stephen’s welcomed the communicants of Christ Church, an African American parish and one of the earliest examples of integration in the American Episcopal Church.
+Under the leadership of nineteenth-century rectors Henry Waterman and George McClellan Fiske, the parish became firmly rooted in the catholic tradition of the Episcopal Church, with a strong emphasis on sacramental worship.
+S. Stephen’s continues as a leading Anglo-Catholic parish where sacrament, music, and the beauty of worship remain central to its life.

 WANT TO LEARN MORE?